kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/Kunran_SOLARSAFE_Findings.md

 This means none of the three candidates should be ruled out on sodium hypochlorite resistance alone.
 The final material choice should therefore depend on other design requirements, including transparency, food-contact suitability, moisture behaviour, cost, local availability, manufacturability and relevance to the partner design.

-For our final recommendation, this supports choosing **PVC** as the lead material for the next SOLARSAFE prototype because it survived the sodium hypochlorite screen, is transparent, and is directly relevant to the current partner design. **PP** remains a strong comparator because it also survived the chemical screen and has advantages in cost, low moisture uptake and food-contact practicality. **Nylon** remains possible but needs further testing because of its weaker ATR signal and higher moisture absorption concern.
+For our final recommendation, this supports choosing **PVC** as the lead material for the next SOLARSAFE prototype because it survived the sodium hypochlorite screen, is transparent, and is directly relevant to the current partner design.

 The important caveat is that the ATR-FTIR signal quality was limited.
 If a formal degradation claim is needed, the measurement should be repeated with flatter coupons, stronger and more reproducible crystal contact, replicate samples, and ideally profilometry or mechanical testing.